-- Climate Change Policy: Emphasizes on mainstreaming climate action in all of the Bank's operations, promoting climate change resilience and green growth and supporting the transition to a green economy as three main pillars of the climate change policy.
-The Climate Policy builds on IsDB's adherence to the Voluntary Principles for Mainstreaming Climate Action within Financial Institutions and the Common Principles for Climate Mitigation Finance Tracking. - Energy Sector Policy5: Establishes the overall direction for IsDB's energy operations in MCs, in line with the IsDB Articles of Agreement, 10-Year Strategy (10YS) and reform agenda based on the President's Five-Year Programme (P5P).
-With this policy, IsDB aims to tackle the most disturbing aspects of the global energy landscape energy inequality and lack of affordability. - Transport Sector Policy: The theme of this policy, 'Sustainable transport for inclusion and prosperity', reflects the importance of sustainability in transport-sector interventions while focusing on the objectives of (i) developing transport solutions that contribute to human inclusion among the neediest populations, and (ii) improving the performance of transport solutions that contribute to population prosperity. - Education Sector Policy: Intended to guide all education programmes and operations of IsDB.
+- Transport Sector Policy6: The theme of this policy, 'Sustainable transport for inclusion and prosperity', reflects the importance of sustainability in transport-sector interventions while focusing on the objectives of (i) developing transport solutions that contribute to human inclusion among the needlest populations, and (ii) improving the performance of transport solutions that contribute to population prosperity. - Education Sector Policy7: Intended to guide all education programmes and operations of the IsDB.
 It highlights IsDB's education philosophy, as well as its investment priorities and criteria for making decisions on support to education.
 This support is aimed at building national human capital to strengthen the long-term global competitiveness of MCs by enhancing systems for education and skills development.
-The overarching objective of this policy is learning for human development. - Agricultural and Rural Development Sector Policy: Aims to provide strategic direction for investment by IsDB in the agricultural and rural development of its MCs.
+The overarching objective of this policy is learning for human development. - Agricultural and Rural Development Sector Policy8: Aims to provide strategic direction for investment by the IsDB in the agricultural and rural development of its MCs.
 The thesis of the policy is to promote the commercialization of smallholder agriculture through the development of agriculture value chains, with an emphasis on private-sector participation.